 Everything on Court Street

 Court Street is one of the veins of Carroll Gardens in Brooklyn running from Red Hook all the way to Borough Hall.
-If you’re new to the area, a stroll down Court Street is where you’ll find some great shops, restaurants, places to grab a drink, and of course, this is a great street to meander off up and down the pretty side streets of sizable picturesque brownstones.
+If you’re new to the area, a stroll down Court Street is where you’ll find some great shops, restaurants, places to grab a drink, enjoy some of the best brunch in Carroll Gardens, and of course, this is a great street to meander off up and down the pretty side streets of sizable picturesque brownstones.

 Here are a few of our favorite spots down Court Street:

 Court Street Grocers – This take-out eatery has a cult-like following in Carroll Gardens, Brooklyn.
 Even if there isn’t a line, there is.
 Be sure to either be patient or order your food by phone in advance for pick up as this spot is one of the best sandwich shops in Brooklyn and is popular from breakfast to late afternoon for their mouthwatering sandwiches and curated gourmet grocery selection.

 Court Street Tavern – This is one of the most epic brunch spots in the borough IMO.
 Court Street Tavern is not only as pretty as the neighborhood with its floral entrance but also a great spot to enjoy all seasons as in the winter they have heated outdoor dining, an ice skating rink for the kiddos, and outdoor TVs for sports!
 We love the brunch, but really any meal is good here.

-Frankies 457 Spuntino – Another awesome spot on Court Street is Frankie’s, this legendary Tuscan eatery is known for its pasta dishes and cozy setting as well as their pretty garden dining in the summer.
+Frankies 457 Spuntino – Another awesome spot on Court Street is Frankie’s, this legendary Tuscan eatery is known for its pasta dishes and cozy setting as well as their pretty garden dining in the summer, not to mention being one of the best restaurants in Carroll Gardens.

 Abilene – Another great eatery on Court Street serving up Southern comfort food alongside a great cocktail selection and great sidewalk seating.